-During the current year, the City adopted GASB Statement No. 67, Financial Reporting for Pension Plans.
+During the current year, the City adopted GASB Statement Number 67, Financial Reporting for Pension Plans.
 This statement required changes to the actuarial valuations resulting in a different measurement of the liability of the employer to plan members for benefits provided through the pension plan.
-As a result, the disclosures within the pension footnote have changed considerably along with the related schedules in the required supplemental information.
+As a result, the disclosures within the pension footnote have changed considerably along with the related schedules in the Required Supplementary Information.